 Pop is sporting a wing tip collar, no doubt a detachable stiff collar, a white bow tie and white gloves.

 Ella was the daughter of a gold mine manager in Bendigo and most likely had a middle class upbringing.
 She played piano.
 She was a lady.

-Here is my favorite photo of Ella, as a young girl, which is also on display in my hall.
+Here is my favorite photo of Ella, as a young girl.

 She looks to be 13-14 in this photo, so that would make it 1905-1906.
 That is most likely a two piece dress she is wearing, her Sunday best.